-If the weaving (i.e. the approaching threat) is not hindered, the spell actually going off is usually a hard move (usually a monster move or deal damage move), though some spellcasting might be a soft move (filling a room with fog, for example, would be a soft change the environment move).
+If the weaving is not hindered, the spell actually going off is usually a hard move (usually a monster move or deal damage move), though some spellcasting might be a soft move (filling a room with fog, for example, would be a soft change the environment move).
 How long it takes a monster to weave spells should be considered largely a narrative concern, guided by the notion that more powerful spells take longer to cast.
 The GM need not track exactly how many threads are needed and tick them off one by one.